r0d3r1ck0rd0n3z/OpenWeatherMap-API-test/README.md

 # OpenWeatherMap-API-test
-Use JavaScript to retrieve hourly weather data using the OpenWeatherMap onecall API.
+Use plain JavaScript to retrieve hourly weather data using the OpenWeatherMap onecall API.